MicrosoftDocs/Viva/Viva/organizational-data-copilot.md

 - MET150
 description: "Use organizational data in the Microsoft Copilot dashboard"
 ---
-# Use Organizational Data in Microsoft Copilot and Microsoft 365
+# Use organizational data in the Microsoft Copilot dashboard

 If you've configured [Organizational Data in Microsoft 365](organizational-data.md), you can view and use your organizational data in the Copilot dashboard (as long as you've got the correct license).
 Use the following information to configure and manage organizational data for the Copilot dashboard.